 Whether through device loss, social engineering tactics, phishing, or anything in between, your technology is constantly at risk of being breached.

 With threats becoming more sophisticated, organizations need more than just firewalls and antivirus software to stay secure.
-Your IT department can’t be solely responsible for protecting your data – it needs to be every single employee’s duty to safeguard your operations.
+Your IT department can’t be solely responsible for protecting your data.
+It must be every employee’s duty to safeguard your operations.

 Cybersecurity awareness training helps employees stay vigilant and protect company data from threats.
 This article covers why it matters, what it should include, and how it can strengthen your organization’s security.